Jimmy MacCarthy: Early life and career (1953–1979)

 MacCarthy was born in Macroom, County Cork, Ireland, to Ted MacCarthy (died 1998) and Betty MacCarthy (died 2009).
 He has 11 siblings.
 For a time, the family had a business distributing newspapers and magazines across Munster.

-MacCarthy was unhappy at school and left at 15 without qualifications, and became a stable boy at Vincent O'Brien's place in Ballydoyle.
+MacCarthy left school at 15 without qualifications, and became a stable boy at Vincent O'Brien's place in Ballydoyle.
 After five years between Tipperary and Newmarket, Jimmy returned home to help his father, whose ill health had resulted in the closure of his business.
 He then made a living out of singing at pubs, and was later busking in the streets of London and doing occasional concerts, opening for other singers' gigs in Ireland.

 MacCarthy became a musician from an early age, receiving his first guitar at the age of 7.
-At 12, he formed a garage band with his brother Dan with whom he played in a Legion of Mary gathering and at a glorified hamburger joint called the Shambles.
+At 12, he formed a garage band with his brother Dan with whom he played in a Legion of Mary gathering and at a "glorified hamburger joint" called the Shambles.
 When MacCarthy turned 19, he was performing in his native Cork in bars and folk clubs, including the Pirates Den, Crosshaven.

 Southpaw (1979–1980)

 In the late 1970s, MacCarthy was already an established musician on the Cork rock circuit.
-Southpaw was MacCarthy's first band of note, which he formed with ex-Horslips guitarist Declan Sinnott, w Johnny Campbell, Dave Whyte and Teddie Moynihan.
+Southpaw was MacCarthy's first band of note, which he formed with ex-Horslips guitarist Declan Sinnott, Johnny Campbell, Dave Whyte and Teddie Moynihan.
 MacCarthy was the band's acoustic guitar player and, together with Sinnott, wrote much of the band's own material.
-While in Southpaw, MacCarthy secured gigs at venues such as Cork’s Connolly Hall, supporting John Martyn, the Manhattan Bar in Galway, the Festival Dome, the UCC Downtown Kampus, the Blue Shark in Kinsale, The Meeting Place on Dorset Street and some prestigious Dublin residencies.
+While in Southpaw, MacCarthy performed at venues such as Cork’s Connolly Hall, supporting John Martyn, the Manhattan Bar in Galway, the Festival Dome, the UCC Downtown Kampus, the Blue Shark in Kinsale, The Meeting Place on Dorset Street and some prestigious Dublin residencies.